-At University Orthopedic Surgeons, we are committed to providing the hand and wrist care patients need to excel.
+At University Orthopaedic Surgeons, we are committed to providing the hand and wrist care patients need to excel.
 We proudly serve our communities in Knoxville, Sevierville, and the surrounding areas with specialized and compassionate care from our highly trained and skilled doctors, surgeons, and staff.

 Whether you're experiencing minor wrist pain due to a sprain or a chronic condition, such as carpal tunnel syndrome, the impairment to your wrist can turn small challenges into big setbacks.
 Pain and swelling in the wrist can stem from many different factors, including conditions that involve the tendon, the nerve, or the bone.
 Thankfully, wrist specialists can provide you with relief.
 There are many common wrist conditions and injuries, such as:

 - Break or fracture, including distal radius fracture

 - Dupuytren's disease

 Our orthopaedic surgeons who specialize in the hand and wrist can evaluate and diagnose your specific injury and then recommend a treatment plan specific to your needs.
 The treatment options for a wrist injury are varied; in some cases, they may be nonsurgical, and in others, surgical treatment may be recommended.

 Nonsurgical care may include the use of a splint, cast, or brace.
 Heat and ice therapies can also be beneficial.
 Exercise programs and physical therapy are common remedies, as are steroids and anti-inflammatory medications.

 For more extreme injuries, surgery for your wrist might include any of the following procedures: